Do you want to develop an awesome sales management team?

 Below are the critical success factors to help develop a team of great sales managers.
 If the training plan doesn’t include most of these success factors, don’t expect to have any ROI!

 CEO use them, sales leaders use them.
 Why not provide your FLM’s with ongoing coaching?
 The challenge with developing your front-line sales management team is that the next level of sales management tends to be far too busy to provide ongoing coaching and support.
-When they interact with their sales managers, the conversation is usually focused on business issues as opposed to coaching.
+When they interact with their sales managers, the conversation is usually focused on business issues instead of coaching.

 Coaching is the most effective way to reinforce skill mastery.
-Regular one on one sessions to work through the nuances of learning a new skill is critical.
-Many sales managers who go back in the field have the best of intentions, but when they run into challenges when practicing their new skills, they will go back to what they have always done.
+Regular one-on-one sessions to work through the nuances of learning a new skill is critical.
+Many sales managers who go back in the field have the best intentions, but when they run into challenges when practicing their new skills, they will go back to what they have always done.

 The key to learning and perfecting a new skill is practicing the skill in the field.
 For this to happen, the sales manager needs to have the tools that will enable them to practice and implement these skills.